gregfu05/Premier_League_Match_Predictor/README.md

 ```bash
 python3 scrape_epl.py
 ```
 This script downloads the latest data and updates the SQLite database used in the notebooks.
+Note that for this reason, if the notebook is runned after a 1 week period, the results inlcuding performance metrics, graphs ecc., will be different due to new data (new Premier League matches) coming in.

 ---

 ### 3. Run the LightGBM pipeline

-Navigate to and run all cells in `Final_LightGBM_Model.ipynb`.
+Navigate to and run all cells in `Final_LightGBM_Model.ipynb`, inside the `Final Model` folder.
 This notebook contains:

 - LightGBM training and evaluation